Budgeting Your Vacation

 The average cost of bottled water inside the theme parks is $4, so bring reusable water bottles that can be refilled for free at one of the many water stations throughout the theme parks.
 Likewise, the average snack costs is approximately $5, so you may wish to pack your own snacks to tide you over between meals.
 Toiletries like sunscreen and deodorant are available for purchase in the parks, but typically for 2 to 3 times more than they could be purchased elsewhere, so consider your party's needs and plan ahead.

 If you're planning to spend an entire day at the theme parks, you'll likely need to recharge your mobile devices at some point.
-FuelRod external battery packs store enough power to recharge the average mobile phone to 50%, and thanks to Swapping Stations located throughout each theme park, you can quickly exchange an exhausted FuelRod for a fully recharged one, free of charge, after initial purchase of the device.
+FuelRod external battery packs store enough power to recharge the average mobile phone to 50%, and thanks to Swapping Stations located throughout each theme park, you can quickly exchange an exhausted FuelRod for a fully recharged one, for a small fee, after initial purchase of the device.
 FuelRods are available for purchase at Swapping Stations inside the theme parks, as well as at major shopping malls, airports, and other businesses.

 Discounted Gift Cards

 Purchasing Disney gift cards in advance is a great way to set and stick to a predetermined budget during your vacation.
 Disney gift cards can be used at all Disney-owned merchandise and dining locations across property, including both QSR's and TSR's, merchandise carts, and even some third-party stores at Disney Springs and Epcot.
 You can also use Disney gift cards to purchase admission tickets, pay for your resort hotel, and more.

 After you purchase gift cards, create an account on Disney's gift card management site to link your gift cards, consolidate balances, and more.
 This step is especially important in case you lose a gift card, in which case you can transfer its balance to another card using the online site.